-The key components of research data management consist of knowing and describing your data, following ethical and legal principles, understanding the workflows related to securing, storing, sharing, archiving, opening and publishing your data.
-Here we take a closer look at these components of RDM and their relationship with the scientific conduct of research and partially with the basic services provided by the home organization.
+The key components of research data management (RDM) consist of the following: knowing and describing your data, following ethical and legal principles, and understanding the workflows related to securing, storing, sharing, archiving, opening, and publishing your data.
+Here, we take a closer look at these RDM components and their relationship with the scientific research process and the basic services provided by a researcher’s home organisation.

 (Tämä artikkeli on saatavilla myös suomeksi.)